 VENTILATION Ventilation in this bathroom is provided by a ceiling fan.
-This fan was operated and was protection is recommended.

-GFCI RECEPTACLES There are no GFCI protected receptacles in this bathroom.
-The installation of GFCI
+This fan was operated and was leakage to ground).
+It protects you from electrocution.
+GFCI protection is required for receptacles in bathrooms, kitchens, garages, unfinished basements, crawlspaces and at exterior receptacles.
+GFCI protected receptacles were found in this bathroom.